An Oil Company Wants to Lease My Land, What Should I Do?

-Leasing your land to an oil and gas company can earn you large amounts of money for the sale of resources owned within your mineral rights.
+Leasing your land to an oil and gas company can earn you large amounts of money.
+This is usually for the sale of resources owned within your mineral rights.
 So much so, that many people seek out oil and gas companies in the hope that their mineral rights may be valuable in some way.
+An example is having mineral rights in Pennsylvania or in Texas.
+This is somehow already a profitable trend (more about this on Option 2 below).

 Of course, entering into a contract with a landman can be extremely complicated and intimidating with some wondering if it is all worth the hassle.
 Below, we will outline your options after being approached by an oil company to lease your land.